Harvey Glance: Track and field career

 Glance equaled the then 100 m world record of 9.9 twice in 1976: first on April 3 in Columbia, South Carolina and then a month later in Baton Rouge, Louisiana.
 As an Auburn University student, Glance won the NCAA 100 m championships in 1976 and 1977 and 200 m championships in 1976.
+Glance was the first freshman to win the 100m title after the NCAA started using metrics instead of yards.
 In 1976, he also recorded the automatic timings of 10.12 s and 10.11 s that were world junior records for 100 m.

 Glance finished first in the 100 m at the 1976 U.S. Olympic Trials.
 At the 1976 Montreal Olympics, Glance was a disappointing fourth in 100 m, as the United States failed to win a medal in the event.
-He then ran the opening leg in the gold medal winning American 4 × 100 m relay team.
+He then ran the opening leg in the gold medal-winning American 4 × 100 m relay team.
 At the 1979 Pan American Games, Glance was second in 100 m and won the gold medal as a member of American 4 × 100 m relay team.
 He was also second in 4 × 100 m relay at the 1979 Athletics World Cup.
 Glance was also in line to replace James Sanford in the individual 100 m race if Sanford had not recovered in time from a muscle injury.

 Glance again qualified for the team for the Olympic team for the 1980 Moscow Olympics, finishing second in the 100 m.
 However, due to the boycott, he did not compete at the Olympics but competed in the Liberty Bell Classic (Olympic Boycott Games) instead, winning silver in the 100 m and gold in the relay.
 He was a recipient of one of 461 Congressional Gold Medals created especially for the spurned athletes.